 Beef and mushrooms are a winning combination.
 Served on a good steak, sautéed mushrooms add a complexity of flavor and savoriness.
 Mushrooms (often joined by Swiss cheese) make a great burger topping, too.
 It makes sense that adding ground mushrooms straight into a burger patty could create a tasty blended burger.

 The blended burger is not a new idea in the restaurant world.
 The James Beard Foundation began the Blended Burger Project in 2015, challenging chefs to create a better burger with at least 25 percent fresh, cultivated mushrooms, ground up and added to other burger ingredients.
-The project's aim is to get more burgers on menus that are healthier and less beef-heavy, add nutrients like vitamin D, potassium and B vitamins to burgers via mushrooms, and encourage sustainability.
+The project's aim is to get more burgers on menus that are healthier and less beef-heavy, adding nutrients like vitamin D, potassium and B vitamins to burgers via mushrooms, and encouraging sustainability.

 Mushroom for improvement

 I'm curious about the Slinger.
 If the company tests the blended burger at a store near me, I'll probably go check it out and see if they've been able to create something delicious.
 Some people in the focus groups who have already tasted the burger say it's better than the all-beef version.
 If this goes well, and other fast-food and fast-casual restaurants create their own versions, it could make a significant dent in the amount of beef consumed.